feed sequences

 WHERE k = "fred";

-is just amended to include feed_sync_id = null
+is just amended to include feed_sync_id = null, as in:

 UPDATE kv